JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 Modern AWS multi-VPC architectures suffer from a fundamental scaling constraint: full-mesh connectivity requires n(n–1)/2 bidirectional relationships, producing O(n²) routing, security, and configuration effort.
 As environments scale across regions and address families (IPv4/IPv6), this quadratic explosion results in weeks of engineering labor, thousands of route entries, and substantial recurring NAT Gateway costs.
 Manual configuration approaches fail to scale beyond 10–15 VPCs, creating operational bottlenecks in large cloud deployments.

 This paper presents a production-validated multi-region architecture that transforms cloud network implementation from O(n²) configuration to O(n) through compositional Terraform modules employing pure function transformations that infer mesh relationships, generate routing tables, and apply foundational security rules automatically.
 Using a 9-VPC, 3-region deployment as a reference implementation, the system produces ~1,800 AWS resources from ~150 lines of configuration input, yielding a 12× code amplification factor and reducing deployment time from 45 hours to 90 minutes—a 30× speedup.
-The design introduces an O(1) NAT Gateway scaling model by consolidating egress infrastructure into one VPC per region, reducing NAT Gateway count from 18 to 6 and achieving 67% cost savings ($4,666 annually).
+The design introduces an O(1) NAT Gateway scaling model by consolidating egress infrastructure into one VPC per region, reducing NAT Gateway count from 18 to 6 and achieving 67% cost savings ($4,666 annually, rounded from $4,665.60).

 Mathematical analysis proves linear configuration growth for quadratic topologies with 32% entropy reduction (10.6 → 7.2 bits) and formal cost-performance models for Transit Gateway versus VPC Peering data paths.
 This work contributes a domain-specific language for AWS mesh networking built on pure function composition and compiler-style transforms, enabling declarative topology programming with formal verification.